 Friendly matches were played at the weekends and in 1975 the club played against the England Women’s team as part of the 800th anniversary celebrations of Newdigate church and also played an ‘old style’ match..

 In the 1980s a midweek evening side was formed and as weekend cricket declined the financial status of the club was maintained thanks to the input from this group

 Its Wednesday night barbecues have become a magnet for villagers seeking a friendly and convivial evening.

 Following the initiative of Don and Annette Jones a junior section was founded in 1993.
 This grew rapidly and the following year two new nets were opened by Derek Underwood (Kent CCC and England).

 Junior lunches have been a popular event with prizes being presented by such luminaries as Darren Bicknell (Surrey & Notts CCC), Mike Edwards (Surrey CCC), Pat Pocock (Surrey CCC & England), John Hurst (‘Umpire to the Stars’) and Dr John Dew MBE (President of Horsham CC).
 Graham Gooch (Essex CCC & England), Joey Benjamin (Surrey CCC & England) and Angus Fraser (Middlesex CCC & England) have also assisted with coaching at various times.

-Today the juniors play in the East Surrey Colts League at various age levels and on a Monday night they are taught by at least ten ECB qualified coaches.
-Girls coaching on a Tuesday evening was introduced in 2011.
+Today the juniors play in the East Surrey Colts League at various age levels and on a Friday nights boys and girls (since 2011) are taught by ECB qualified coaches.

 With new players coming through, a second XI was formed to play on Sundays in 1996 but young, emerging players wanted to play more competitive cricket so the club entered the Surrey Downs League in 1999 recording their first and only win that year against Kingswood & Reigate CC on the 21st August.
 A memorable day!